clojurists-together/clojuriststogether.org/content/news/2024/Q1 2024 Funding Announcement.md

 Having access to specialised algorithms/functions however, can make or break analysis projects and so reestablishing a stable bridge between clojure and a first-in-class analysis language like Wolfram would go a long way in reassuring language choosers that Clojure can always meet their needs, even when there is no pure clojure library available.

 Another key community area is the expansion of the community itself.
 Following on from above, there is a large section of the numerical scientific community who are not programmers but who rely on tools like Mathematica and Matlab and so interop in these areas will be crucial for community cross-over in the future.
-Generalized language interop is particurly important for safe onboarding of new users and experience suggests that there is a willing 'market' for integreating specialist tools within more comfortable general languages like Clojure.
+Generalized language interop is particurly important for safe onboarding of new users and experience suggests that there is a willing 'market' for integrating specialist tools within more comfortable general languages like Clojure.

 Finally, this project would not only have its own benefits but it could lay the groundwork for future integration with the 'emmy' symbolic physics library.
 The emmy system is bringing open-source symbolic computation to both the back- and front-ends but it is missing key features and advanced libraries.
 A wolfram bridge could serve as a sure foundation and help create the real possibility of an almost unique physics programming space that clojure would be a great fit for but is not quite ready for.